(CNN) Celebrity News Network - Now with More Holograms! - August 13, 2038

 He was the first black President of the United States, and he also became its last President when in 2019, after his term in office had been extended indefinitely by HR:0666 or "The Hope and Faith in Obama's Everlasting Presidency Act" (Holo-Link), he was forced to leave office because the government had run out of money to pay for itself.

-Though he lived a very public life, few could agree on even the basic facts of his life.
-For a man who spent most of his life in front of the camera, his death leaves us with few answers about who Barack Obama (Holo-Link) really was.
-Obama only added to the uncertainty swirling around him by using multiple names, multiple birthplaces and even passports.
+Though he lived a very public life, few could agree on even the basic facts of his life, such as where he was born, who his father was, or what his real name was, or even what race and gender he was.
+For a man who spent most of his life before the camera, his death leaves us with few answers about who Barack Obama (Holo-Link) really was.
+Obama himself did not help matters by using multiple names, multiple birthplaces and even passports.

-Yet to many Barack Obama represents a nostalgic time in history; the last years when such diverse nations as the Confederate States of California (Holo-Link), the Republic of New Hampshire, the People's Republic of Minnesota, the Empire of Texas, El Reino de Aztlan and the Arch-Duchy of Upper New York were all part of one single nation that stretched from ocean to ocean.
+Yet to many Barack Obama represents a nostalgic time in history, the last years when such diverse nations as the Confederate States of California (Holo-Link), the Republic of New Hampshire, the People's Republic of Minnesota, the Empire of Texas, El Reino de Aztlan and the Arch-Duchy of Upper New York were all part of one single nation that stretched from coast to coast.

-Born in a hospital in some still undetermined part of the world, Barack learned to use multiple names and identities at an early age.
-Traveling from country to country, the young Obama or Soetoro, would quickly become adept at blending into any culture.
-This skill would prove crucial in his political career, allowing him to invent new identities and win the trust of his audience.
+Born in a hospital in Kenya or Hawaii, Barack would learn to use multiple names and identities from an early age.
+Traveling from country to country, the young Obama or Soetoro, would quickly become adept at blending in from one milieu to another.
+This skill would be crucial in his political career, allowing Obama to instantly invent new biographies and win the trust of his audience.
 If there is one thing his biographers agree on, it's that he had a genuine gift for sensing what his audience wanted to hear.
-Unfortunately like most con artists, he lacked the same ability for long term financial planning, that he did for short term schemes to extract money from a gullible American public.
+Unfortunately like most con artists, he lacked the same ability for long term financial planning, that he did for short term schemes to extract money from an increasingly gullible American public.

 There is no denying that Obama cheerfully used fraud and strong arm tactics throughout his political career, but the chief weapon in his arsenal was flattery.
 Many of his supporters remember the special feeling of being made to feel that he was their friend.
 As one former aide wrote, "He taught us to laugh, he made us believe, and then he took all our money".

-His popularity afterward enabled Obama to begin several successful careers in the entertainment industry, including a long-running stint on the soap opera General Catastrope, his own line of shammy infomercials and a music career with such nostalgia singles as, "Where's Da Money", "Where All Da Money Go" and "What Happen to All Da Money?"
+Still his popularity afterward enabled Obama to begin several successful careers in the entertainment industry, including a long-running stint on the soap opera General Hospital, his own line of shammy infomercials and a music career with such nostalgia singles as, "Where's Da Money", "Where All Da Money Go" and "What Happen to All Da Money?"

 Even today viewers watching old fashioned television can still catch commercials of Obama in his older years, holding up a shammy cloth, dipping it in a spilled pool of olive oil and telling the audience to have faith that the mess would be gone.
 Even his famous tagline, "At a price that won't bankrupt you, unlike me" was meant to be a good humored reference to his controversial two and a half terms in office.